datasherlock/chess-analytics/README.md

 ## Contact Details

-For any questions or feedback, please contact [your email address].
+For any questions or feedback, please contact contact@jeromerajan.com